FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 ### Authentication parameters

 - **snmp-topology:community-string** - UniConfig currently supports only
-  security string as authentication method that is connected with V1 and V2c.
+  security string as authentication method that is used with V1 and V2c.

 ### Others